yunnysunny/grunt-pages/README.md

 npm install grunt-pages --save-dev
 ```

-Then add this line to your project's `Gruntfile.js` gruntfile:
+Then add this line to your project's `Gruntfile.js` Gruntfile:

 ```javascript
 grunt.loadNpmTasks('grunt-pages');